MedinaGitHub/react-jsonschema-form-builder/README.md

 It's a visual builder of "Json Schema" that export the "Json Schema" generated for then paste this structure of schema in your [react-jsonschema-form component](https://github.com/rjsf-team/react-jsonschema-form)

-# *under contruction
+# *Under construction

 ## Why?

- Because I needed my clients to create forms visually for then i can export them to another platform whit the sintaxis from react-jsonschema-form
+ Because I needed to create forms visually to export them to another system with react-jsonschema-form syntax

 # Demo